-Sarah-Jayne studied Experimental Psychology at Oxford University (1993-1996) and then joined the Wellcome Trust 4-year PhD programme in neuroscience at UCL (1996-2000).
-She was based at the Functional Imaging Lab (FIL) and her PhD was supervised by Prof Chris Frith and Prof Daniel Wolpert, and investigated the self-monitoring of action in healthy individuals and people with schizophrenia.
-She then took up a Wellcome Trust International Research Fellowship (2001-2003) to work in Lyon, France, with Dr Jean Decety on the perception of causality in the human brain.
-This was followed by a Royal Society Dorothy Hodgkin Fellowship (2004-2007) and then a Royal Society University Research Fellowship (2007-2016) at the UCL Institute of Cognitive Neuroscience.
+Sarah-Jayne studied Experimental Psychology at Oxford University (1993-1996) and then did her PhD (1996-2000) at the UCL Functional Imaging Lab with Chris Frith and Daniel Wolpert, investigating the self-monitoring in schizophrenia.
+She then took up a Wellcome Trust International Research Fellowship (2001-2003) to work in Lyon, France, in the area of social neuroscience.
+This was followed by a Royal Society Dorothy Hodgkin Fellowship (2004-2007) and a Royal Society University Research Fellowship (2007-2016) at the UCL Institute of Cognitive Neuroscience.

 Sarah-Jayne has an interest in the links between neuroscience and education.
 She co-authored a book with Prof Uta Frith called The Learning Brain: Lessons for Education.
 She sat on the Royal Society BrainWaves working group for neuroscience, education and lifelong learning and the Royal Society Vision Committee for Maths and Science Education.

 Sarah-Jayne is Deputy Director of the Wellcome Trust Four Year PhD Programme in Neuroscience at UCL.
 She is Editor-in-Chief of the journal Developmental Cognitive Neuroscience, and a member of the Wellcome Trust Expert Review Group for Cognitive Neuroscience and Mental Health.